 It is important to consult your health practitioner before embarking on a radical change in diet, especially if you have an existing health condition.
 You may also wish to consult a Registered Dietitian to prevent nutritional deficiencies and help transition into a new plan.

-Shifting your eating habits to the keto diet can be challenging.
+Shifting your eating habits to the keto diet can be challenging, but possible with the help of ketogenic diet tips.
 Possible temporary symptoms of carbohydrate restriction include hunger, fatigue, low mood, irritability, constipation, and headaches.
 These usually dissipate when the body adjusts to its new fuel source.

 Looking for a keto alternative for baked goods?
 These Butter Pecan Keto Cookies will hit the spot!